LAPKT-dev/LAPKT-public/developersguide/build.md

 # IMPORTANT

-Install the manual build dependencies listed in `PREBUILD_DEPENDENCIES.txt` prior to the cmake build.
+1. Install the manual build dependencies listed in `PREBUILD_DEPENDENCIES.txt` prior to the cmake build.
 The file is located in the repo's root directory.
+2. Certain pre-build dependencies are handled by LAPKT's SuperBuild cmake script.
+This can be disabled using the cmake argument `-DUSE_SUPERBUILD=OFF`.

 ### A typical set of commands used to build LAPKT